-In this article, we will be talking about how often to replace disposable dust masks.
+In this article, we will be talking about how often to replace disposable dust mouth mask.
 While regular nuisance masks can last for longer, they only offer very little protection.
 Disposable masks last for a shorter period of time, but they offer much more protection against airborne particles as small as 0.3 microns.

 The National Institute for Occupational Safety and Health (NIOSH) established a limit of mask usage of less than eight hours and exposure of dust levels of less than 200 mg.
 If these conditions are fulfilled and the person is not working in a bio lab, the mask can be reused.

 It Is Dirty